WhoisBsa/Projects-Book-Automate/CheckingPasswords/README.md

 ---
 ### The program is composed of four functions:

-- stripPassword:  Return the password pure, without spaces
+- stripRegex:  Return the password pure, without spaces
-- checkPassword:  Checks the strength of the password and asks, if it is weak, if it wants to generate a new
+- checkPassw:  Checks the strength of the password and asks, if it is weak, if it wants to generate a new
 - mkPass:         If the password is weak, and the user agree in generate, returns the new password
 - main:           The known main function